Christmas Cookie Frosting

 Everyone I know has a nut allergy.
 Can I omit the almond extract?

-- You’re in good company, my son has a peanut allergy.
+- You’re in good company; my son has a peanut allergy.
 My heart is happy that you want to accommodate all of the special dietary needs in your family and circle of friends.
 Bless you!!

 - I personally use IMITATION almond extract.
 According to FARE (Food Allergy Research and Education):